 How to Prepare:

 - Put the arrowroot powder, shea butter and baking soda in a large mixing bowl.
 Use your hands to mix all the ingredients.
-At first, the deodorant might feel a bit powdery but there’s nothing to worry.
+At first, the deodorant might feel a bit powdery but there’s nothing to worry about.

 - Once you can see that the ingredients have achieved a homogenous mix, add essential oils.
 Once again use your hands to mix the ingredients.
 When you notice that the mixture has become creamy, stop with the mixing.